Being Vegan, Vegan Being: Ted Rubin – The Difference Being Vegan Makes in Your Health is Undeniable. ~via @Inspira77394961 / InspirationalSouls.com

 What is the toughest Vegan item to find that you need?

 I do not have trouble finding anything.
-If you mean what do I miss the most that I wish there was a good alternative for, then… eggs.
+If you mean what do I miss the most that I ‘m thrilled to have recently found a good alternative for… eggs.
+Check out JUST Egg.

 Talk about a time when you struggled with your Veganism?